stevenvergenz/AltspaceSDK/README.md

 mat.multiply(new THREE.Matrix4().makeScale(scale, scale, scale));
 ```

-Finally, we set the hat's transform to this new matrix that we've computed, and update its other properties based on this matrix:
+Finally, we set the hat's transform to this new matrix that we've computed, and update its other properties to match:

 ```javascript
 this.object3d.matrix.copy(mat);
 this.object3d.matrix.decompose(this.object3d.position, this.object3d.quaternion, this.object3d.scale);
 ```

 And that's it!
 We're done!
-The hat will follow the user's head unless it is being repositioned with the controller.
+The hat will follow the user's head unless it is being repositioned with the controller, in which case it'll follow the controller.

 ### Conclusion